 The ochre-coloured shapes of Kata Tjuta are an intriguing and mesmerising sight that some travellers find even more captivating than Uluru.
 You can choose from a number of walking trails that range from easy strolls to longer, more difficult tracks.
-The 2.6 kilometre (1.6 mile) Walpa Gorge Walk is one of the shorter and easier trails around Kata Tjuta.
-The longest trail is the 7.4 kilometre (4.6 mile) Valley of the Winds Walk.
+The 2.6-kilometre (1.6-mile) Walpa Gorge Walk is one of the shorter and easier trails around Kata Tjuta.
+The longest trail is the 7.4-kilometre (4.6-mile) Valley of the Winds Walk.
 It’s steep in places, but the circuit is worth the effort.
 You'll go between the domes, through creek beds and to the Karu and Karingana lookouts.
 The entire circuit takes about four hours.
 The walk is best during the early morning hours, before the large crowds arrive, and when the wildlife is more active.
 The walk is closed when temperatures reach 36°C (96.8°F), which is very common in summer (December to February).

 Visit Aboriginal art galleries and meet the artists

-One of the ways local indigenous people share their ancient stories is through art.
+One of the ways local Aboriginal people share their ancient stories is through art.
 While you're here, visit one of the art galleries.
 There are a number of galleries in the Cultural Centre, including the Walkatjara Art Centre (a working art centre owned by the local Mutitjulu community) and Maruku Arts, where you can join a workshop or tour.

 Spend the night near Kata Tjuta